ZXShady/proposals/ufcs.md

 find_first_not_of()   | 4                     | 4                          | Similar overload sets.
 find_last_not_of()    | 4                     | 4                          | Similar overload sets.

-There is also 0 reason to limit all of these functions to only apply on std::string & std::string_view and not other types that are string-like like a `vector<char>`,`span<char>`
+There is also 0 reason to limit all of these functions to only apply on std::string & std::string_view and not other types that are string-like like a `vector<char>`,`span<char>`.

 the standard could instead provide free overloads for these